baopahn/paochat-client/README.md

 # PaoChat

-### A website that allows you can quickly login with your google account, chat, send picuture to each other.
+### A website that allows you can quickly login with your google account, chat, send picture to each other.

 ### Link: [https://paochat.online](https://paochat.online)